 I can’t believe I’m saying this because I only have 3 weeks of paid vacation days annually.
 However, where you can, travelling slowly will save you money allowing you to have more time enjoying the sights!
 I’ve always found (from the breakdown of my travel budget) one of my major expenses tends to be transportation and the cost of getting around despite taking the public transit.

-» Pro Tip: Where possible, base yourself a little further out of the downtown area or in smaller cities so you can enjoy a less touristic/busy holiday and save some money too!
+Pro Tip: Where possible, base yourself a little further out of the downtown area or in smaller cities so you can enjoy a less touristic/busy holiday and save some money and not feel too guilty about indulging in so much food!

 4. Travel during the shoulder season and ask for low-season pricing